“Well, what did you expect?”

 It’s usually a rhetorical question, asked after you do something stupid, without foreseeing the obvious consequences.

-Like building a product that you like instead of a product that other people need, and being surprised when it doesn’t sell.
+Like developing a new product that you like instead of a product that other people need, and being surprised when it doesn’t sell.
 Or calling your three Twitter followers a “social media strategy” and being surprised when it doesn’t work.

 Or building a website and just expecting people to show up.